-Noir Syndrome is a procedurally generated detective game with a new story each time.
-Playing as a detective investigating an ongoing series of murders, the player is given a timeframe of a few weeks to solve the case.
-Visit locations, interact with other characters, search for clues, and eventually solve the case before time runs out - or you wind up dead yourself.
+Noir Syndrome is a procedurally generated Detective Murder-Mystery with a new story every time!
+Featuring slick pixel art animations and a jazzy soundtrack, the player is thrown right in to a highly stylized vision of film noir.
+Visit locations, interrogate suspects, search for clues, and eventually solve the case before the killer escapes - or you wind up dead yourself.

 Major additions: Department store level, updated animations, bullets, player death.